filecoin-project/community/README.md

 - IRC: [Coming soon](https://github.com/filecoin-project/community/issues/4)

 Note that you can generally think of the above options as interchangeable.
 Note, however, that some channels may not be bridged across chat spaces.
 Our current list of bridged chat channels are:
-- #fil-lobby: Come say hi 👋, meet others, general announcements for the community
+- #fil-lobby: General chat and conversation 👋
-- #fil-chat: Used for general questions and conversations about Filecoin
+- #fil-help: Help and usage questions
-- #fil-dev: Used for general dev chatter, and for specific discussions relating to the go-filecoin implementation
+- #fil-dev: For contributing to the Filecoin codebases
-- #fil-proofs: Used for proofs-related chatter
+- #fil-proofs: For contributing to Filecoin proofs
-- #fil-mining: Come here to chat about anything related to mining, including troubleshooting, questions and general discussion
+- #fil-mining: For chatting about anything related to mining, including troubleshooting, questions and general discussion
 - #fil-devex-docs: Talk about developer experience, docs, and CLI

 ### GitHub issues